rocBLAS programming guide#

 and rocblas-test

-To prevent this issue, we recommend limiting the number of threads that the AOCL-BLAS library uses to fewer than the available CPU cores.
-You can do this by setting the OMP_NUM_THREADS
+To prevent this issue, the number of threads used the AOCL-BLAS library should be smaller than the number of available CPU cores.

 environment variable.

-For example, on a server with 32 cores, you can limit the number of threads to 28 by setting export OMP_NUM_THREADS=28
+For example, on a server with 32 cores, limit the number of threads to 28 by setting export OMP_NUM_THREADS=28

-The next three sections will provide a brief explanation and the usage of each rocBLAS client.
+The next three sections provide a brief explanation of each rocBLAS client and how to use it.

 rocblas-bench#